 Brooke began diving in the chilly,murky waters of the North Carolina Appalachian Mountains.
 Once certified she knew it was an interest she wanted to pursue.
 Brooke then applied at Florida Keys Community College Business of Diving program where she completed her PADI advanced and PADI rescue certifications.
-Brooke is currently a Emergency First Response Instructor, and working on her PADI divemaster certification.
+Brooke strolled into Abyss Dive Center to sign up for the Nitrox course last year.
+That is when we welcomed her to the Abyss team and where she continued her education.
+Brooke is currently a PADI Instructor and Emergency First Response Instructor.

 Eric moved to the Florida Keys from Michigan in 2007.
 He joined the staff at Abyss Dive Center in August of 2009 and married in 2013.
-Eric and his wife moved back to Michigan in 2014 where he continues serving as our webmaster and does a fantastic job!
+Eric and his wife moved back to Michigan in 2014 and now have a son!
+Eric designed our website, twice now, and does a fantastic job serving as our webmaster!
 We're lucky to have an individual as talented as Eric.

-The Abyss family rescued Lexy from the animal shelter on Feb 14, 2014.
+The Abyss family rescued Lexy from the local animal shelter on Feb 14, 2014.
 She lived under the gear bench the first month of her life at Abyss.
-Eventually Lexy began enjoying her tempurpedic bed under Captain Tracy's desk and amusing herself by watching staff and customers attempting to lure her out to play.
-Two months after her arrival, in typical cat fashion, Lexy now runs the shop.
-She greets divers for the morning and afternoon trips, entertains students with her long lasting meows in the classroom, and assists divers trying on rental gear.
+Eventually, Lexy began enjoying her tempurpedic bed under Captain Tracy's desk truly amusing herself by watching staff and customers attempting to lure her out to play.
+Two months after her arrival, in typical cat fashion, Lexy began running the shop her own way.
+She greets divers at the door for the morning and afternoon trips, entertains students with her long lasting meows in the classroom, and assists divers in the show room shopping for gear.